BlakeDalmas/webdev_final/source/pc/pc_pages/reviews.rst

 Processors
 ----------

-The two most popular brands for processors is Intel and AMD.
+The two most popular brands for processors are Intel and AMD.
 The following two processors being compared are some of the fastest ones available on the market.